rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/mirror-private-registry.md

 wsl -d rancher-desktop cp registries.yaml /etc/rancher/k3s
 ```

-Here is an example of the mirror private registries configuration in your `registries.yaml` file:
+Here is an example of the mirrored private registries configuration in your `registries.yaml` file:

 ```yaml
 mirrors: